bitovi/academy/src/typescript/6-interfaces.md

-@page typescript-training/interfaces Interfaces
+@page learn-typescript/interfaces Interfaces
-@parent typescript-training 6
+@parent learn-typescript 6

 @description Learn how to write Interfaces, set optional properties, and about the power of using interfaces in classes and functions